hlucey/third-party/submitusage.md

 Refer to the following guidelines when you use the {{site.data.keyword.Bluemix_notm}} metering service to submit resource usage data:

 * The start time and end time represent the time range during which the measures were collected.
-The times are not dependent on the time at which the usage record is submitted to the metering APIs.
+The times aren't dependent on the time at which the usage record is submitted to the metering APIs.
 * Usage records are facts.
-Do not update the usage record after you create it.
+Don't update the usage record after you create it.
 A location is specified when you successfully create a usage record.
 If an error code is returned, see the [actions](#actions) that you might have to take.
 * A usage record is uniquely identified by the signature `account_id/resource_group_id/resource_instance_id/consumer_id/plan_id/region/start/end`.
 When a usage record is processed, any other usage record with the same signature is rejected as a duplicate.
-* The interactions with the metering service should not be combined with any other services.
-The requests should be handled individually even if the metering starts and ends with provisioning and de-provisioning of the instance.
+* Don't combine the interaction with the metering service with any other services.
+The requests must be handled individually even if the metering starts and ends with provisioning and de-provisioning of the instance.
 * The resource usage data must be submitted to the metering service once every 2 - 24 hours.
 How often you submit your usage data depends on how often your usage metrics change.
-* Usage records must submitted within two days from the time at which the measurement was completed.
+* Usage records must be submitted within two days from the time at which the measurement was completed.
 Older usage records are rejected.
 * A successful submission returns a response code of 201.
 If any other response code is returned, update and resend the data until you receive the 201 code.

 The following are best practices for submitting usage:

-* It is recommended for the service providers to submit usage every 1 hour so that the end user does not see a huge delay from the time which the resource was consumed and time at which the cost is reflected in their accounts.
+* It's recommended that service providers submit usage every 1 hour so that the user doesn't see a huge delay from the time that the resource was consumed and time at which the cost is reflected in their accounts.
-* Retry submission of usage records only if there was a genuine failure with the previous request.
-Do not resubmit usage records that were successfully accepted.
+* Retry submission of usage records only if a genuine failure with the previous request occurs.
+Don't resubmit usage records that were successfully accepted.

 ### Service ID guidelines

-  You must follow these guidelines when you specify the service ID by using the id field in the resource definition:
+  You must follow these guidelines when you specify the service ID by using the ID field in the resource definition:
   * Start the ID with an alphanumeric character.
   * Use characters A - Z, a - z, and 0 - 9.
 The only special characters that you can use are hyphens (-) and underscores (_).
   * Follow the camel case convention if the ID contains more than one word.